luiscarlosgph/videosum/README.md

 Install dependencies
 --------------------

-**WARNING:** if you are not using the videosum Python package via Docker (as explained in the previous section), but you are planning to install it natively in your system, you must install the dependencies as explained in this section, you cannot skip this step.
+If you are not using the videosum Python package via Docker (as explained in the previous section), but you are planning to install it natively in your system, you must install all the dependencies detailed in this section.

+* Python version `3.10`: works well with `faiss` version `1.7.4`.
+You can find a howto guide to install this version of Python [here](https://github.com/luiscarlosgph/how-to/tree/main/pyenv).

+* PyTorch version `1.12.1+cu116`: I usually install it running `$ pip install torch==1.12.1+cu116 torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`.

 * [ffmpeg](https://www.ffmpeg.org): in Ubuntu/Debian, run `$ sudo apt install ffmpeg` to install it.
    <!-- * In Mac: `$ brew install ffmpeg`